veertuinc/anka-docs/CI Plugins and Integrations/Troubleshooting/jenkins/vms-not-starting.md

 3. JNLP port is not accessible from VM
 4. Outdated Jenkins environment
 5. VM has different version of Java from the Master
-6. The Anka Cloud can't run VMs (see [VM is stuck at scheduling]({{< relref "intel/Troubleshooting/cloud controller/vm-stuck-scheduling.md">}}))
+6. The Anka Cloud can't run VMs (see [VM is stuck at scheduling]({{< relref "Anka Build Cloud/Troubleshooting/controller/vm-stuck-scheduling.md">}}))

 ## Where to start

 1. First, inside of Jenkins the agent spinning up has a log.
 Please find the agent and open this log.
 It will show whether Jenkins can reach/ssh into the VM and any failures.
 2. Next, try starting a VM/instance from the Controller UI.
 Once started, try to SSH into the VM using the host IP and the forwarded host port (you can find this using `anka show {vmName} network`).
 If it starts and you can connect to it, the problem is probably around Jenkins configuration or compatibility with Jenkins.
-If your VM does **not** start try to [troubleshoot it]({{< relref "intel/Troubleshooting/cloud controller/vm-stuck-scheduling.md">}})
+If your VM does **not** start try to [troubleshoot it]({{< relref "Anka Build Cloud/Troubleshooting/controller/vm-stuck-scheduling.md">}})

 ## Configuration mistakes

 Since there are many configuration options in Jenkins Anka Build plugin, we can sometimes miss one or make a mistake.
 Also, the feedback given to the user is mainly using logs.

 Let's go over the most important configuration parameters, and check that everything is configured correctly.

+### Advanced Setting Defaults

+The Anka Jenkins Plugin configuration has various Advanced setting which determine how long it will wait and how many retries to perform when establishing a connection to your starting VMs/Jenkins agents.
+Depending on system load, the VM start time and networking startup can be delayed enough to prevent the connection from being established in the configured times.
+You may want to tweak these settings.

 ### Anka Build Controller URL
 Go to *Manage Jenkins* -> *Configure System*, and scroll all the way down to the clouds section.